Participants are subject to all the policies and procedures in the Intramural Handbook.

 A player failing to move sufficiently to allow his opponent a fair shot.

 Blocking the movement of an opponent by moving into his path.

-Wet Ball: On the service and during play, the ball and hand must be dry.
+Wet Ball: On the service and during play, the ball and racquet must be dry.

-Broken Ball: If a ball breaks during play, the point is replayed.
+Broken Ball or Racquet: If a ball or racquet breaks during play, the point is replayed.